hsd2514/byteverse-hack/README.md

 2. Install dependencies:
     ```bash
     npm install
-    # or yarn install or pnpm install
     ```
 3. Run the development server:
     ```bash
     npm run dev
-    # or yarn dev or pnpm dev
     ```
     The frontend will typically be available at `http://localhost:5173` (or another port specified by Vite).